samuraininja84/UnityPackages/README.md

   - Animation Curve Drawing creates Scriptable Objects that draw animation curves based on the input values.
 Updates in the inspector using OnValidate.
     - It also has a Static Extension class for creating, calculating, and evaluating animation curves with code.
   - Audio Manager is my current solution for handling Music and SFX within my games using Scriptable Objects as its base.
+  - Canvas Tools is a collection of UI editing tools for stylizing UI objects in Unity.
   - Editor Shortcuts are any tools I've found or written to make using Unity Editor easier.
     - Will be updated intermittently.
   - Effects 2D are a few of the Particles Systems that I've made for past games and their associated sounds.